Reggie Johnson (basketball, born 1989)

-Reginald Denard Johnson (born December 16, 1989) is an American basketball player who last played for Dunkin' Raptors of the TBL.
-Standing at 6 ft 10 in and weighing 290 lb, Johnson usually plays at center.
+Reginald Denard Johnson (born December 16, 1989) is an American former basketball player.
 He played college basketball for the Miami Hurricanes.

 Professional career

 In October 2014, Johnson signed with SPM Shoeters Den Bosch of the DBL.

 In November 2015, he signed with the Malaysian team Westports Malaysia Dragons of the ASEAN Basketball League.

 In June 2016, Johnson returned to Southeast Asia, this time to Thailand to play for the Mono Vampire of the Thailand Basketball League.
 However, at early January 2018, Johnson left the club to return to the United States for personal reasons.
 He was eventually replaced by Maltese-Italian Samuel Deguara.

 In March 2018, Johnson signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association as their import for the 2018 PBA Commissioner's Cup.